-Several previous studies have shown a close relationship between employee wages and benefits with Productive Working Hours and company revenue.
-Pramesti and Suasih (2023) indicate that productive working hours positively affect company revenue, while Zachrie, Karismawan, and Wijimulawiani (2023) find that employee benefits have a positive and significant impact on employees' productive working hours.
-Rauuf, Adiyani, and Widodo (2022) also emphasized that wages have a positive and significant impact on employees' productive working hours.
-Based on these findings, this study focuses on analyzing the impact of wages and benefits on Effective Working Hours and revenue of medium enterprises with the title "The Effect of Wages and Benefits on Effective Working Hours and Revenue at PT Hai Wah Talbuk Timika."
+Several previous studies show a close relationship between employee wages and benefits with Productive Working Hours and company revenue.
+Research by Pramesti and Suasih (2023) indicates that productive working hours positively affect company revenue, while Zachrie, Karismawan, and Wijimulawiani (2023) found that employee benefits have a positive and significant impact on employees' productive working hours.
+Research by Rauuf, Adiyani, and Widodo (2022) also emphasized that wages have a positive and significant impact on employees' productive working hours.
+Based on these findings, this study will focus on analyzing the impact of wages and benefits on Effective Working Hours and revenue of medium enterprises with the title "The Effect of Wages and Benefits on Effective Working Hours and Revenue at PT Hai Wah Talbuk Timika".